Please use the BOTH checklists.

 One may also prove a special link to Spain with the following documentary evidence:

-- have a parent, grandparent or great grandparent with Spanish citizenship,
+- have a parent or grandparent with Spanish citizenship,

 - speak Ladino (Judeo-Spanish),

 - lived in Spain for three or more months,

 - studied Spanish literature, Spanish culture or Spanish history when going through high school, undergraduate or graduate studies, and obtain a certified transcript that has been translated with an apostille,